 Pros of Having a Car on Campus

-Want to get some groceries?
-How about picking up some textbooks?
+Want to get some groceries or stop by IKEA for dorm décor?
 The ability to get around town and run errands without having to walk, bike, or take a bus is hard to beat.
 Having your own vehicle makes it easier to accomplish everyday tasks.

 Inevitably, there will be some activities that require transportation.
 You don’t have to pester your friends for rides if you have your own car.
 You can go where you want, whenever you want.
-This also means that if you need a break from campus, you can do so whenever.
+This also means that if you need a break from campus, you can just drive off into the sunset (or, if you’re in Tampa Bay, to watch a sunset).

-Owning a vehicle also means you can travel and explore beyond campus.
-If you want to visit your family around the holidays or even just on a random weekend, you can if they are within driving distance.
+Owning a vehicle means you can easily travel beyond campus.
+Just hop in your car when you want to visit your family around the holidays (no worries about flight delays!) or swing by home for a random long weekend.
 You can also plan fun road trips with your friends!

 At USF, the ability to travel by car means the opportunity to explore the greater Tampa Bay area and the whole South Florida region.
 Our Gulf Coast location puts you in short driving distance to top-rated beaches, world-class museums, and pro sports games.
-You can also reach theme parks like Busch Gardens, Walt Disney World, Legoland, Universal Studios, and more.
+Busch Gardens is basically in USF Tampa’s backyard, and famous theme parks like Walt Disney World, Legoland, and Universal Studios are a day trip away.

-If you have your own transportation, getting an internship or job off campus is a lot easier.
+If you have your own transportation, getting an internship or job off campus can be easier.
 Having your own transportation opens the doors to a broader range of professional options — you don’t have to choose what’s right around campus.

 Bringing a car to campus might seem like the default option for you, especially if you already own a vehicle.
 Or, if you don’t, it might seem like a great excuse to acquire one.
 However, having a car on campus does have its downsides, including the following.

-Since not everyone will have transportation, you may become the chauffeur to all your friends — people may ask you for rides on a regularly.
-While it’s nice to transport your friends around with you wherever you all want to go, having to schlep people around can be inconvenient, especially if they don’t contribute to gas or parking fees.
+Since not everyone will have transportation, you may become the chauffeur to all your friends.
+While it’s nice to transport your friends on group outings, having to schlep people around can be inconvenient, especially if they don’t contribute to gas or parking fees.

 Speaking of costs, having a car can be expensive.
 Gas, parking, permits, maintenance, licensing, taxes, registration, payments, insurance — all of these expenses can add up.
 Finance website Money Under 30 estimates that having a car on campus costs around $1,125 per year, and that doesn’t include your monthly payments.
-And, if you get into an accident or something else happens, it can be an unexpected large expense.
-If you’re looking to cut costs in college, not having a car is a way to potentially do so.
+And, if you get into an accident or something else happens, it can be an unexpectedly large expense.
+If you’re looking to cut costs in college, consider whether you really need a car.

 Having a car in college means that you have to be a responsible driver.
 That requires you to be sober when driving.
 While you may think, “I’d never drive drunk,” the research shows that college drinking and driving is a big problem.
 According to College Drinking Prevention, 1,519 college students between the ages of 18 and 24 die from alcohol-related unintentional injuries, including motor vehicle crashes.